 The properties of this Wicksellian reaction function are of some interest.
 When $\alpha' = 1$, this reaction function resembles a hybrid Fisher equation.
 However, unlike the Fisherian explanation, a stable real rate "c" is not the result of market forces compatible with inflation and output being at their steady-state desired levels (as we can perhaps interpret the constant real term ρ in the Taylor equation [1]) but rather it is merely the outcome of the policy decision of the central bank in seeking to stabilize the price level by raising the money rate in proportion to inflation, thereby stabilizing the benchmark real rate.
 The value of α' could be greater or less than unity.
 Wicksell himself felt that the sluggishness in the behavior of the monetary authorities in adjusting the money rate to the inflation rate would suggest $\alpha' < I$.
 The values of α' being greater or less than unity would merely indicate either an overzealous or a less committed central bank in combating inflation.
 It is important to notice, however, that the "natural rate" variable, rho, does not appear anywhere in the reaction function.
 Since Wicksell assumed that rho cannot itself be monitored, then what the central bank does in responding to changes in prices is presumably to bring the money rate closer to this unobservable natural rate.
-A central bank could only know that i is getting closer to i when the rate of inflation/deflation has come to a halt.
-As Wicksell (1898) had argued, it could only know that i is postulating the existence of a natural rate, the latter plays no direct role in the central bank setting of interest rate other than to assume that, when the rate of inflation, π , is zero, the money rate must be equal to the unknown natural rate.
+A central bank could only know that i is getting closer to rho ex post because it sees the rate of inflation/deflation slowing down and that rho = i when the rate of inflation/deflation has come to a halt.
+As Wicksell (1898) had argued, it could only know that rho = i from logical inference, that is, by monitoring the time path of inflation.
+Hence, while postulating the existence of a natural rate, the latter plays no direct role in the central bank setting of interest rate other than to assume that, when the rate of inflation, π , is zero, the money rate must be equal to the unknown natural rate.